Sarasota County is named for a word in the indigenous Calusa language which means “Point of Rocks” or “Place of the Dance”.

 Contractor: Metric–Dooley and Mack Construction

 Description: The building faces north and is a two story concrete and glass structure.
+The building is located on landscaped grounds in the center of Sarasota.
 The north front has a lower section with open arches and balcony.
 The main building rises to long vertical windows near the top.

 County Administration Center – Sarasota